FreddieRidell/dotfiles/jot/Projects-I-Have.md

 # Projects I Have

 - [ ] diesel_punk
+- [ ] dat.rs
+  - [ ] propose an intermediate crate between hypercore and hyperdb that handles the authorization and multi-feed functionality
 - [ ] reading
 - [ ] hypercortex
 - [ ] my blog